spearman/nixos-utils/README.md

 ```

 where `rev` is the hash of the desired git commit and `sha256` is the source
-hash which can be gotten for a particular revision with the `nix-prefetch-hash`
+hash which can be prefetched for a particular revision from the command-line
-tool:
+with the `nix-prefetch-git` tool:

 ```
 $ nix-prefetch-git --url git://github.com/spearman/nixos-utils.git --rev <revision-hash>
 ```

+The `--rev <revision-hash>` argument is optional if you just want to get the
+source hash of the latest revision.

 ## Usage